zihuaye/3xsd/README.md

 ##3xsd
-3xsd is a native epoll server serving TCP/UDP connections, a high performance static web server, a failover dns server, a http-based distributed file server, and a load-balance proxy-cache server.
+3xsd is a native epoll server serving TCP/UDP connections, a high performance static web server, a failover dns server, a http-based distributed file server, a load-balance proxy-cache server, and a 'warp drive' server.

 ##Features in detail: